 White Noise block.
 See Specify Sample Time in the Simulink documentation

 for more information.

 If you select this check box and the other parameters are row or column vectors after scalar expansion, the block outputs a 1-D signal.
 Otherwise, the block outputs a signal of the same dimensionality as the other parameters.
 For more information, see Determining the Output Dimensions of Source Blocks in the Simulink documentation.

 The generator algorithm is identical to the one used in MATLAB

 For details on the

 To use other algorithms supported by MATLAB in a Simulink model, generate a stream of random numbers in MATLAB, and store the output as a .mat file.
 Use this .mat file as the random number input for your simulation.
-For more information, see Creating and Controlling a Random Number Stream.
-To create multiple independent streams using MATLAB, see Multiple streams.
+For more information, see Creating and Controlling a Random Number Stream (MATLAB).
+To create multiple independent streams using MATLAB, see Multiple Streams (MATLAB).

 Using multiple seeds to generate multiple parallel independent

 streams for a generator algorithm is not recommended for the